 We have not left the Garden of Eden.
-The representation is not 'overhanging' the world, 'it is the' world.
-Representation is not "grasping form" but "morphogenesis", not as "attribution of form" but as "necessary order mode of logical reality".
+The representation is not 'overhanging' the world, it is 'the' world.
+Representation is not "grasping form" but "morphogenesis", not as "attribution of form" but as "necessary ordering mode of logical reality".

-Common sense (including science and logic) does not represent reality, it emerges from it in the form of modes of ordering reality, of ordering logic.
-My representation of this white stone is not 'something else' than the unfathomable logic from which the meaning of 'white stone' emerges for me, it is only a mode of order.
+Common sense (including science and logic) does not represent reality, it emerges from it in the form of modes of order of reality, of logic.
+My representation of this white stone is not 'something else' than the unspeakable logic from which the meaning of 'white stone' emerges for me, it is only a mode of order.